D3Former: Debiased Dual Distilled Transformer for Incremental Learning: Experiments

 \subsection{Results}

-We report the average and the final performance of our method using both soft-max prediction, and nearest class mean (NCM) classifier introduced in \cite{icarl}.
-Furthermore, we report the forgetting rate $\mathcal{F}$ defined as the difference between accuracy of $\bm{\Theta_0}$ and $\bm{\Theta_N}$ on the same test data $\mathcal{D}^{test}_0$ following \cite{mnemonic}.
+We conduct exhaustive experimental analysis to test the mettle of our approach.
+We use three metrics to quantify the performance: 1) average accuracy across all phases, 2) accuracy of the last phase and 3) forgetting rate $\mathcal{F}$ defined as the difference between accuracy of $\bm{\Theta_0}$ and $\bm{\Theta_N}$ on the same test data $\mathcal{D}^{test}_0$ following \cite{mnemonic}.
+Further, following \cite{aanet}, we either use the softmax predictions from the final classifier or use a nearest class mean based classifier \cite{icarl} during inference.
+We refer to these as \Ours and \Ours-NCM respectively in the results.
+Note that the bold and underlined values in the tables indicate the best and second best metrics respectively.

-\textbf{CIFAR-100: } Table \ref{table_cifar} summarizes the results on CIFAR-100 in settings of 5, 10 and 25 phases.
-It is observed that \Ours consistently outperforms other competing approaches by a reasonable margin in all three settings.
-Moreover, as the number of phases increases, the gap between our method and the compared methods progressively increases (Fig.~\ref{plot}).
-Specifically, for 25 phases, our method improves the average accuracy from 62.83\% to 68.68\% (an absolute {5.8\%} gain).
-Furthermore, the final phase accuracy of our method is much higher than the other methods suggesting better plasticity and stability.
-In terms of forgetting rates, our approach performs well in most comparisons. \textbf{ImageNet: } Table \ref{table_imagenet100} summarizes the results on ImageNet-100 in settings of 5, 10 and 25 incremental phases.
-Our method achieves the highest average accuracy of 77.5\% in the 5 phases settings and 72.43\% in 25 phases settings and is comparable to \cite{pod,dytox} in 10 phases setting.
-Table \ref{table_imagenet1k} summarizes ImageNet1K results in 5 phases setting.
-Unlike small scale datasets, ImageNet shows relatively better performance using NCM.
-The aforementioned behaviour was not present in previous CNN based methods~\cite{pod}.
-This can be attributed to two factors.
-First, transformers have better generalization compared to CNNs \cite{delveds}, which results in better class means.
-Second, NesT uses higher embedding dimension for large scale datasets which can help in the NCM based classification.
+\textbf{CIFAR-100: } Tab. \ref{table_cifar} and Fig.~\ref{plot} summarizes the results on CIFAR-100 dataset when we add incrementally add $10$, $5$ and $2$ classes respectively to a model trained on the first $50$ classes.
+We observe that as the number of phases increases, the gap between \Ours and the compared methods progressively increases -- thanks to our dual-distillation and logit-correction mechanisms.
+Specifically, for 25 task experiment, our method improves average accuracy from $62.83\%$ to $68.68\%$ (+{$5.8\%$}).
+This was achieved using NesT-tiny architecture, which has 6.2 million parameters compared to DyTox's 10.73 million parameters.

+\textbf{ImageNet: } We summarize the results of incrementally learning ImageNet Subset-100 dataset in Tab.~\ref{table_imagenet100}.
+We consider $5$, $10$ and $25$ task incremental setting.
+Our method achieves the best average accuracy of $77.5\%$ in the $5$ phases settings and $72.43\%$ in $25$ phases settings and is comparable to \cite{pod,dytox} in $10$ phases setting.
+Tab.~\ref{table_imagenet1k} summarizes ImageNet-1K results in $5$ and $10$ phase setting.
+Unlike small scale datasets, ImageNet shows relatively better performance while using NCM.
+The aforementioned behaviour is not present in previous CNN based methods~\cite{pod}.
+This can be attributed to two factors: first, transformers have better generalization compared to CNNs \cite{delveds}, which results in better class means, second, NesT uses higher embedding dimension for large scale datasets which can help in NCM based classification.